 My previous post covered Kingston's waterfront grain elevator that was served by CN.
 But the raison d'etre for the elevator was lakers, and earlier, canallers.
 During our time in Kingston, the enlarging of the Seaway had led to the end of the canallers.
 But lakers were still prevalent.
 Straight-deckers, not self-unloaders.
 We lounged at a picnic table while Coverdale wintered 1969-1970 (L.C.
 Gagnon top photos).
-Ten years later, Hall Corporation's Vandoc was docked in the calm waters on the elevator's east side in November, 1979:
+Here's Coverdale in colour in March, 1970:

 The west side was used for laid-up lakers, such as the Canada Steamship Lines former package freighter French River also photographed in November, 1979:

 The following summer, Murray Bay was being unloaded, with Helen McAllister tug at the bow in August, 1980.
 Fort Henry on the west side and another laker waiting to dock, visible just off the stern: